 Students at ISNS come from many different countries and speak many different languages.
 Most have had some English language instruction in their previous schools.
-All students with less than 3 years of full English language instruction will be required to have an English language assessment previous to their enrollment interview.
-The results of these assessments provide necessary information for grade placement as well as a means of determining the level of support necessary.
+Students have an English language assessment as part of the admissions process prior to their enrollment interview.
+The results of these assessments provide necessary information for appropriate grade-level and course placement as well as a means of determining the level of EAL support necessary.

-During the first few weeks of school, our EAL team performs assessments of students, in order to make a plan to best support each students.
-We see each student as having unique needs, and it is important that we take this time to get to know our students, so we can best serve them.
+In the first month of the school year, in order to make a plan to best support each students, our EAL and homeroom teachers assess students using Fountas and Pinnell leveled reading texts and an on-demand writing sample.
+We see each student as having unique needs, and, so we can best serve them, it is important that we take this time to get to know our students.

 MYP English Language Acquisition Programme